ihsan-salman/OC-P13_Project/README.md

 # OC-P13_Project-FavArche

-Need to archive your favorite works ?
+Need to archive your favorite work ?
 FavArche is the solution at your problem !

-#  Installation and requierement
+#  Installation and requierements

-first of all, download [Python](https://www.python.org/) by going in the official website and choose the version you want ([Python download](https://www.python.org/downloads/)).
+first of all, download [Python](https://www.python.org/) by going in the official website and choose the version 3.9 ([Python download](https://www.python.org/downloads/)).

 then, install [Pip](https://pypi.org/project/pip/) by entering in the terminal the following command line:
 ```bash